 Later, I shared an interview reading with this deck, asking the cards what they are here to teach me, and how I can best work with them, and going deeper into individual cards.

-Meanwhile, you can check out more images in my sneak-peek here.
+Check out more card images in my sneak-peek here.

 Join the Bits & Bobs List!

 Friendly, weekly-ish emails from Beth with tarot tips and ideas, news, and other good stuff.
 (Including cat pictures.)